 In the event of a fatal motorcycle / bus crash or fatality in a RI tractor trailer accident, the executor of the estate of the deceased person would need to file a wrongful death case in Providence Superior Court or the applicable county seeking damages for the beneficiaries of the estate on account of the deadly crash.
 Only the executor or administrator of the estate of the person killed in an auto or motor vehicle collision can seek compensation on behalf of the statutory beneficiaries as a result of the fatal motorcycle accident.

-Does Rhode Island and Providence Plantations have a statute of limitations for personal injury and premises liability cases?
+Does Rhode Island have a statute of limitations?

 What if I am injured and the other party is at fault but has no insurance?

 You have the legal right to file a claim against the person or corporation whose negligence caused your injury.
 However, in many cases the negligent party does not have the assets or funds to be able to pay your damages.
 So long as you have uninsured or under-insured motorist protection, you will be able to file a claim against your own insurance company for uninsured or under-insured claims.

-How do I recover damages using a Rhode Island personal injury attorney if I am hit by a drunk driving, hit and run motorist?
+How do I recover damages if I am hit by a drunk driving, hit and run motorist?

 If the hit and run driver cannot be found or he has no insurance you may have an uninsured motorist claim.
 If you have uninsured motorist protection with your own insurance carrier, you may be entitled to make a claim against your own insurance carrier.
 If the drunk driver does not have enough insurance coverage to pay the damages, lost wages, pain and suffering and =medical bills that you incurred

 What are the different types of premises Liability Claims besides your standard Slip and Fall Claim?